sp9wpn/freq_cycler/aprs_cycles_howto.md

 The idea is to share receiver time between sondes and APRS frequency.
 Normally, this is about 50/50 share, but if activity on APRS is detected, freq_cycler will extend timefor that.
-On the other hand, sondes during landing are still prioritized and get exclusive Rx time.
+On the other hand, sondes during landing get Rx exclusively for them.
 These times are adjustable in the config file.

 ### How to make this work ###
 1. Firstly, you need a software APRS decoder.
 My choice is direwolf.
 It is available in Raspbian